jubril-adeyi/kubernetes-eks-sockshop/README.md

 # Deployment of sock-shop application on AWS EKS  Using Terraform.

-This repositiory contains terraform code to deploy the sock-shop application on an AWS EKS using terraform.
+This repository contains terraform code to deploy the sock-shop application on an AWS EKS using terraform.
 This deployment architecture  wil consist of:
 * VPC network with 4 subnets (2 private subnets and two public subnets)  in multiple availability zones
 * Security group for the EKS Cluster
 * IAM role with necessary permissions/policies for Cluster creation